top of page

 Extraction: Propane

 Propane is a high-yielding solvent used to separate cannabinoid and terpene containing trichomes from leaf material.
-The propane is evaporated off using controlled industrial processes and the remaining hash is referred to as PHO, shatter or wax and usually consumed through vaporization or dabbing or further refined through distillation.
+The propane is evaporated off using controlled industrial processes and the remaining hash is referred to as PHO, shatter, or wax and is usually consumed through vaporization or dabbing or further refined through distillation.

 Fan Leaf

-The fan leaves are the signature five-fingered leaves that represent the plant in popular culture.
-The fan leaves develop first and spread out to harvest light, which fuels the growth of the plant and its flowers through the process of photosynthesis.
+The fan leaves are the signature five-fingered serrated leaves that represent the plant in popular culture and are utilized by the plant to access light energy to power photosynthesis.
 Fan leaves are often discarded in the trimming process but are sometimes juiced for the potential therapeutic benefits of the “raw” or acid-cannabinoids and other plant compounds found in them.
+(See also Product Type).

 Fanning